AdamRaichu/SWBF2AnnotatedPortDB/README.md

 > [!NOTE]
 >
 > I'm still figuring out the best way to set up this repository, I am not ready for contributions or usage yet.
-> Example: I should use the csv ports list instead of txt so I don't need users to provide port type.

 A database of entities and their ports with user-created documentation.